Kerolly/data_science_internship/README.md

 ---

 *Feel free to explore the Jupyter notebooks and scripts in this repo to follow each step of the process.*

+## ⚠️ Requirements

+🐍 Python 3.10 is required for TensorFlow compatibility

+💡 It's recommended to create a dedicated virtual environment for TensorFlow

+📓 The virtual environment can be added as a Jupyter Notebook kernel for seamless use